microsoftarchive/Learn-LTI/DEPLOYMENT_GUIDE.md

 Follow these steps to deploy the MS Learn LTI tool:

-# Part 1: Steps from repository
+# Steps from repository
 * In the cloned repo, inside the deployment directory, execute the file **Deploy.ps1**.
 * You should now see the MS Learn LTI Tool script popup.

 **"IMAGE HERE OF SCRIPT -- VIPUL WILL SEND"**

-# Part 2: Steps from Script
+# Steps from Script

 ## Choose Subscription